WordPress/gutenberg/packages/a11y/README.md

 npm install @wordpress/a11y --save
 ```

+_This package assumes that your code will run in an ES5 environment.
+If you're using an environment that has limited or no support for ES5 such as lower versions of IE then using [@babel/polyfill](https://babeljs.io/docs/en/next/babel-polyfill) will add support for these methods.
+Learn more about it in [Babel docs](https://babeljs.io/docs/en/next/caveats)._

 ## speak

 Allows you to easily announce dynamic interface updates to screen readers using ARIA live regions.
 This module is inspired by the `speak` function in wp-a11y.js